 - Burners - Furnace burners are a set of tubes where gas is directed and burned.
 This works hand in hand with the gas valve, igniter and flame sensor to help control flames and heat your home to the appropriate temperature.

 - Heat Exchangers - Another set of metal tubes which are heated by the burners to warm the inside air.
-As gas combusts inside, the heat exchanger gets hot and transfer radiant heat into passing air.
+As gas combusts inside, the heat exchanger gets hot and transfers radiant heat into passing air.

 - Blower - This fan helps direct air coming from return ducts back into the heat exchangers.